 “True resilience is built locally,” Van Oudenhoven adds.
 “The government can’t deliver groceries to a neighbor during a lockdown, that’s up to us.”

-According to the two organisations being prepared is more than emergency plans or infrastructure.
+According to the crisis experts, being prepared is more than emergency plans or infrastructure.
 It depends on trust, coordination, and active engagement across society.
 Building resilience means creating networks where everyone knows their role, neighbors support each other, and communities are ready to act collectively when disaster strikes.